 That day I wore a cardinal ribbon in my hair, a blue blouse, and shoes that reminded me of the seventies.
 I also wore my Lolita glasses (which I kick myself repeatedly for not photographing), which landed me a smile and a head nod from one of my neighbors while they were sweeping their driveway.

 It was strange that I decided to take a walk, too—that morning I had woken up and stayed in bed until ten o’clock, a personal record.
 The laptop on my lap was burning a hole through the duvet.
 I glanced at my nightstand and noticed the three dry, crusty, empty mugs that once had hot chocolate or coffee.
 The house was silent.
-I could feel the fat and lazy cells building up inside me.
+I could feel the lazy cells building up inside me.

 I whipped the covers off of me.